-If you can agree to these then you have the exact mindset it takes to succeed and you are already well on your way to making a full-time income online.
+If you can agree to these then you already have the right kind of mindset it takes to succeed and are already well on your way to making a full-time income online.

 Your all-important first step is to get the right roadmap to follow.
-Wealthy Affiliate’s step-by-step training is the best place I know to get started.
-Specifically designed for beginners, this free course will give you everything you need to know to build a very lucrative business online.
+Wealthy Affiliate's step-by-step training is specifically designed for beginners and will equip you with everything you need to know to build a lucrative business online.

-You’ll get the support of an entire community of like-minded entrepreneurs as you’re working your way through the course.
+You'll also have the support of an entire community of like-minded entrepreneurs as you're working your way through the course.

 And the best part?